 Home Fun and Games Gun Meme of the Day: Case of the Mondays Edition Fun and Games Gun Meme of the Day: Case of the Mondays Edition By Jeremy S. - December 3, 2021 27 Facebook Twitter Pinterest WhatsApp Email ◀Previous Post Next Post▶ I figure the best time to make fun of Mondays is on Friday.
-Have a great weekend, y’all! ◀Previous Post Next Post▶ RELATED ARTICLESMORE FROM AUTHOR Gun Meme of the Day: One Last Christmas Meme for 2023 Gun Meme of the Day: At Least They’ve Seen the Light Edition Gun Meme of the Day: Period Correct Edition 28 COMMENTS That is a great FUBAR photo!
+Have a great weekend, y’all! ◀Previous Post Next Post▶ RELATED ARTICLESMORE FROM AUTHOR Gun Meme of the Day: One Last Christmas Meme for 2023 Gun Meme of the Day: Die Hard Edition Gun Meme of the Day: That’s Fascinating Edition 27 COMMENTS That is a great FUBAR photo!
 Reply Every single instructor I’ve ever taken a course under has gone through a Type 3 malfunction clearance drill.
 Heck, I even experienced one for real during my skills test needed to pass the prerequisite course for my Nevada CCW permit.
 No points were deducted from my total due to the fact that I successfully cleared the malfunction and was back on target within the trained-for 6 seconds.
 When I took the California CCW permit course, however, the instructor only briefly spoke about Types 1 and 2, and didn’t require the students to perform drills.
 When I raised my hand to inquire about Type 3 (for the other newbie students’ benefit), the instructor shook his head and said “a Type 3 means your gun is broken and becomes a paperweight.”
 Seriously, he said that.
 So the other students in the CA course never saw the procedure for clearing a double-feed.
 I guess they went back home thinking their guns would be “broken”.
 Reply Your training was far more advanced than Florida ‘training’, zero malfunction clearing drills of *any* type there… Reply The Georgia training is just fill out the form, but anyone with any sense will seek out real training on an ongoing basis.
 Reply That looks like a type 2 and type 3 combo.
 Aka, cluster fuck jam.
 But still not as bad as a 4.
 Reply What’s a 4?
 A squib blowup, lol?
 Reply It’s when a Glock mag with the rounds loaded backward get stuck above the bolt carrier of your 5.56 rifle loaded with 300BO rounds and a black cat tips a ladder over on you.
 Ahhhhh the $499 AR 🤣 Reply Hmm.
 That doesn’t happen with my mini 14.
 Reply Amen!
 I never have to take the cigar out of my mouth to clear a jam.
 Reply I’d imagine Brian Stelter watches internet videos of dudes that look like that traffic jam.
 Reply I have a Colt AR15A2, and a S&W M&P10.
 Never had that kind of double feed malfunction.
 Only time I had that kind of feed malfunction was with an Army issued M16A1.
 Reply Ugh not cool.
 I have a patrol rifle instructor class starting on Monday, I dont need this bad juju lol.
 Reply easy peasy…grab magwell left hand thumb bottom bolt catch, right hand pull charge handle release bolt catch, remove mag, get a hammer and chisel:) Reply Ehhh, that doesn’t look horrid. gonna take a moment to clear but if you had a blade no biggie imo.
 Reply Reminds me of Norm MacDonald talking about his experiences in Florida.
 If you get it.
 Reply I’ve never even seen something like that before.
 Stove pipes and rounds failing to fire, but not much more than that.
 Reply You don’t have to wait until Monday to see an AR malfunction.
 They’ll do it every day of the week.
-Reply Read the following report to learn how a single-mom with 3 kids was able to generate $89,844 of annual SSD income working in her spare time online from her home without selling……. check it out…… http://Www.Works16.com Reply get a real job Reply Darn.
-I’m always so curious about how to generate $89,844 of annual SSD income working in my spare time online from my home without selling.
-Sounds like a great opportunity.
-But then, it’s always for single moms with 3 kids, and I’m not a single mom, nor do I have 3 kids, so no soup for me.
-How sad.
-So close, yet so far… Back to my life, I suppose… Reply Now is when you use your forward assist,no?
+Reply Now is when you use your forward assist,no?
 Reply … only if you can bang your head against it.
 Reply haha, came here for this!
 Reply Should be a 1911 with a stove pipe.
 Lol Reply Only one second needed to clear that jam.
 Reply Worst malfunction I ever seen, was when I was in the army some 15 years ago on a training range.
 My M4 had a triple feed like this, but one of the rounds was actually jammed in between the bolt and receiver.
 Absolute nightmare trying to fix that.
 Had to take it completely apart using a hammer and a gerber.
 It was a pretty worn out M4 with those old standard issue garbage magazines before the magpie follower was really a thing.
 Reply It doesn’t only happen in semiautos.
 I’ve had that happen in lever-action rifles too (.45 Colt and .22 LR).
 It may have been my fault if I didn’t work the lever vigorously enough, I’m not sure, as it was a long time ago.
 Reply LEAVE A REPLY Cancel reply Please enter your comment!
 Please enter your name here You have entered an incorrect email address!
 Please enter your email address here Save my name, email, and website in this browser for the next time I comment.
 Notify me of follow-up comments by email.
 Notify me of new posts by email.